khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

    * Read this description: https://coglab.cengage.com/labs/blind_spot.shtml
    * Then this page: http://nivea.psycho.univ-paris5.fr/FeelingSupplements/BlindSpotFillingInExperiments.htm
    * Finally, ran this lab: http://avtanski.net/projects/blindspot/
      (Ironically, the program uses a green/red color scheme, so it is invisible to red/green colorblind people.
-Yep.)
+Yep.
+Sorry.
+One would think that a person writing an app about vision would know more about vision, but oh well).
+You may try it with 75 dots first, but then sit comfortably, closer your eye with your other hand, and do full 300 points.
+It will take about 5 minutes, but you can do it!
+Once done, screenshot the picture that you get (only the result, without any identifiable information), and post it on Piazza **anonymously**.
+(This is important for privacy reasons).
+There's no "right" or "wrong" pic here, and also different people will run this test slightly differently, as it's not a precise medical procedure, but still, it will be interesting to see several different results!

 As a write-up for this lab, pick the exercise that you liked the most (that you found most interesting and informative), and write either a haiku, a sonnet, or a limerick about it.
 (Use Wikipedia to learn the rules of each genre, if unsure).
 Post it below!